gustarus/depler/readme.md

 ### Overrides for commands
 There is an ability to override some commands like `docker run` or `docker build`.
-You can pass custom arguments to this commands through `.json` settings file.
+You can pass custom arguments to this commands through `.json` settings file with `--config` argument.
 Section `default` will be used for all commands.
-Section `run:container` will be used when docker will be deployed as single detached container.
+Section `run:container` will be used to pass variables to docker run script.
-Section `run:service` will be used when docker will be deployed as service.
 ```json
 {
   "default": {},